Lawful reason to use your personal information

 Healthshare will confirm your requests within 21 days from the receipt of the request.

-We will start the processing operation when you are visiting Healthshare`s premises.
+We will start the processing operation when you are visiting Healthshare`s premises with CCTV.

 Healthshare is committed to protecting the security of your personal data.
 Therefore, we use several security technologies and procedures to help us to protect your personal data from unauthorised access, use or disclosure.
 We keep your data on computer systems that are limited access and just in controlled facilities.